 We have adopted a Duty to Cooperate Framework Scoping Statement which sets out the matters we will need to discuss with other local councils and bodies.
 We consulted on this document before adopting it.
 The consultation responses have been taken into account in the adopted document.

-‘Our Local Plan 2033’ is being prepared taking account of extensive Duty to Cooperate consultation and liaison.
+‘Our Local Plan 2033’ is currently under active examination.
+The public hearing sessions finished in November 2019 and we have received the Inspector’s preliminary conclusions and advice.
+More information on the progress of Our Local Plan 2033 can be found on our Examination Matters and Documents page.
+Our Local Plan is being prepared taking account of extensive Duty to Cooperate consultation and liaison.
 Full details are recorded in documents in the Council’s Local Plan Examination Library Statutory Duty to Cooperate Section.
+We will continue to update this section to record our most up to date engagement with affected councils and public bodies.

 Surrey County joint planning initiatives